Otto von Bismarck: Avoiding war

 In February 1888, during a Bulgarian crisis, Bismarck addressed the Reichstag on the dangers of a European war:

 Bismarck also repeated his emphatic warning against any German military involvement in Balkan disputes.
-Bismarck had first made this famous comment to the Reichstag in December 1876, when the Balkan revolts against the Ottoman Empire threatened to extend to a war between Austria and Russia:
+Bismarck had first made this famous comment to the Reichstag in December 1876, when the Balkan revolts against the Ottoman Empire threatened to extend to a war between Austria-Hungary and Russia:

 A leading diplomatic historian of the era, William L. Langer sums up Bismarck's two decades as Chancellor:

 Whatever else may be said of the intricate alliance system evolved by the German Chancellor, it must be admitted that it worked and that it tided Europe over a period of several critical years without a rupture.... there was, as Bismarck himself said, a premium upon the maintenance of peace.